The County of San Diego Probation Department operates two 24-hour,

 - Special visits must be pre-approved through the minor’s Probation Officer, the KMJDF or EMJDF Watch Commander, or the Court for the visit.

 - When entering KMJDF or EMJDF you may only bring in your I.D. and one key.
 There are a limited number of pay-per-use lockers available to secure your valuables.
-They cost $0.25 per use.
+Lockers at EMJDF require 2 quarters $0.50 (refunded when you empty the locker).

-- You may bring in one (1) paperback book for your child, with their name and unit number written on it, to be placed in a receptacle in the lobby.
+- You may bring in one (1) paperback book or magazine for your child, with their name and unit number written on it.

 When a youth is to be released, the probation officer will notify the parent or guardian with the date and time of release.
 Youth are to be picked up at Intake-Booking-Release (IBR) at the time of their release.
 The release procedure can take up to an hour after the parent has checked in with Booking.